 Before you choose to auction off your local house… try another option first.

-Our company, Homebuyers of NC, buys Wilmington area houses.
+Our company, Homebuyers of NC, buys Eastern area houses.
 We’re not looking to list your house… we’re looking to actually buy it.

 - In any condition

 - Any part of town and even other parts of NC

 - ugly houses, pretty houses, houses in great shape, houses that need lots of repairs

 - houses with lots of equity and even houses with little or no equity